Kernels for Jupyter Notebook on Apache Spark clusters in Azure HDInsight

 -o query2it also saves the output into a dataframe called query2.

 Considerations while using the new kernels

 Whichever kernel you use, leaving the notebooks running consumes the cluster resources.
-With these kernels, because the contexts are preset, simply exiting the notebooks does not kill the context and hence the cluster resources continue to be in use.
-A good practice is to use the Close and Halt option from the notebook's File menu when you are finished using the notebook, which kills the context and then exits the notebook.
+With these kernels, because the contexts are preset, simply exiting the notebooks doesn't kill the context.
+And so the cluster resources continue to be in use.
+A good practice is to use the Close and Halt option from the notebook's File menu when you're finished using the notebook.
+The closure kills the context and then exits the notebook.

 Where are the notebooks stored?

 If your cluster uses Azure Storage as the default storage account, Jupyter Notebooks are saved to storage account under the /HdiNotebooks folder.
 Notebooks, text files, and folders that you create from within Jupyter are accessible from the storage account.
 For example, if you use Jupyter to create a folder